stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 ---
-title: Cross-Namespace-Target Backup and Restore | Stash
+title: Manage Backup/Restore from a Dedicated Namespace | Stash
-description: A guide on how to use backup and restore targetting workloads of different namespaces using Stash.
+description: A guide on how to manage backup and restore from a dedicated namespace for targets of different namespaces using Stash.
 menu:
   docs_{{ .version }}:
-    identifier: use-cases-cross-namespace-target
+    identifier: managed-backup-dedicated-backup-namespace
-    name: Backup and Restore Cross-Namespace Target
+    name: Manage Backup/Restore from a Dedicated Namespace
-    parent: use-cases
+    parent: managed-backup
-    weight: 70
+    weight: 20
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Backup and Restore Cross-Namespace Target
+# Dedicated Namespace Backup and Restore

-This guide will show you how to take backup and restore targetting workloads of different namespaces using Stash.
+A guide on how to manage backup and restore from a dedicated namespace for targets of different namespaces using Stash.

 ## Before You Begin